 Medications to treat symptoms like diarrhea, vomiting, and life-threatening infections

-Many dogs with heat stroke exhibit signs of nausea— excessive lip licking in dogs, retching, and drooling.
-The gastrointestinal tract cells are extremely sensitive to heat damage.
-Vomiting and diarrhea are common symptoms of heat stroke.
+Many dogs with heat stroke exhibit signs of nausea—the dog may keep licking his or her lips, retching, and drooling.
+Plus, as mentioned earlier, the gastrointestinal tract cells are extremely sensitive to heat damage, so vomiting and diarrhea are common signs of heat stroke.

 In some instances, organ and tissue damage is severe, and beyond the scope of treatment in a typical general practice.
 Your regular veterinarian may stabilize your dog, and then recommend transferring him or her to a 24-hour referral hospital for intensive care for heat stroke in dogs.

-Dogs with this clotting issue need a plasma transfusion.
-Plasma is one component of blood.
-It contains important proteins including clotting factors.
-Most general practices do not keep plasma on hand.
-It is expensive and requires specific storage and handling.
+However, most general practices do not keep plasma on hand.
+It is expensive and requires specific storage and handling, so it is generally only available in pet ERs and ICUs.
 Dogs with abnormal clotting who are unable to receive a plasma transfusion in a timely manner are at risk of death.
+Thus, the best plan is to transfer them to a 24-hour emergency facility for a plasma transfusion.

 Whether or not your dog is prone to heat stroke and falls into one of the at-risk categories outlined above, there are things you can do to keep your dog safe in hot weather.
-Here are five helpful tips to keeping your dog cool, safe, and happy:
+Here are seven helpful tips to keep your dog cool in the summer (and safe and happy too).

 In the summer, at-risk dogs should NEVER be exercised in the heat.
 Walks should be in the early morning, before the heat of the day, and at twilight or after dark.